 Once Stage 3 is completed, the SJRFD will select those candidates with the highest rating until the required number of candidates has been achieved.
 The rating will be determined by criteria in the candidate's application (Stage 1) and the mark obtained on the written exam (Stage 2) and the cognitive ability assessment (Stage 3).
 Should there be a tie in ratings, those tied candidates will move on to Stage 4.
-Candidates who do not obtain at least 75% on the written exam will be eliminated from the competition.

-STAGE 4 -INTERVIEW
+STAGE 4 - INTERVIEW